Chicago PD quickly released shooting video. That should be standard, activists say.

 Futterman said Chicago police in this case and all others should release all video within 48 hours of the incident.
 Exceptions can be made, he said, if officials provide the public "clear, articulated circumstances" in which the release would impede an ongoing investigation.

-Currently, the police has 60 days to release video and audio in a use-of-force case, although it can seek a 30-day delay and further extensions from a court.
+Currently, the police have 60 days to release video and audio in a use-of-force case, although it can seek a 30-day delay and further extensions from a court.

 Chicago police did so a few times when it refused to put out dashcam video in the fatal shooting of black teenager Laquan McDonald in October 2014.
 A journalist sued the department for the video before a judge ordered it to be released more than a year later.
 The officer in the case was charged with first-degree murder on the same day the video was released.
 He is still awaiting trial.